OpenCoin/opencoin-js/protocol/FAQ.md

 protocol.
 As we have a data container that is never changed (unlike the blank, which gets transformed by minting), and that data container only gets combined with a signature into a coin, we used the term payload instead.
+Blank might give the impression that its a container that gets modfied in someway, but no modification takes place.

-So, a Payload without signature is equal to a Blank, a Blind contains the blinded hash of the Payload, a Blind Signature object holds the blind signature, and a Coin consists of a Payload, and a Signature (whih is the unblinded blind signature of the Payload).
+So, a Payload without signature is equal to a Blank, a Blind contains the blinded hash of the Payload, a Blind Signature object holds the blind signature, and a Coin consists of a Payload, and a Signature (which is the unblinded blind signature of the Payload).

 There are optional fields on some of the messages.